joanaz/WTM/markdown/cloud-install.md

 # sh notebook.sh
 ```

 You will see output on your terminal to indicate the server is running.
-Later, if you want to stop the notebook server, press *Control-C*.
+If you want to stop the notebook server later, press *Control-C* (but do not do this now, we'll need it running in the next step)

 **Step 7b)** Copy the login token